gghill/tips-n-tricks/Git/git.md

 1. Turn a new or existing directory into an R project with a .Rproj file

+     - File > New Project > Existing Directory

 Use the R command line while in the correct directory to initialize:
 ```bash
 git init